 The mountains in British Columbia Canada are majestic.

-Sadly our Canada Trip cut was cut short
+Sadly our Canada Trip was cut short

 Our Canada trip was cut short by several weeks.
 We had a good time, but wildfires in Jasper prevented us from making the journey as planned.
 Jasper is to the north of Banff and at the north end of the Icefields Parkway.
 After completing our cruise to Alaska this summer, we planned to spend the rest of the summer in Canada.
 We went to Canada but turned around before getting anywhere near Jasper or the Icefields Parkway.